 What about couples with children?
 I have wrestled with this more than any other issue about the interior and come to the conclusion that we simply can’t fit two private sleeping areas into the Adventure 40 without messing up the boat or making her substantially bigger and therefore more expensive.
 So, children (or guests) will have to live and sleep in the salon.
 Is that workable?
 Only you can decide based on your family dynamics.

-If not, maybe one day there will be an Adventure 45, but in the meantime I suggest that families with children consider a Boreal 47.
+If not, maybe one day there will be an Adventure 45.

 Since we don’t have a hull actually drawn, it is impossible to come up with an exact layout at this time, but what we can do is look at an existing offshore boat of about the same displacement, with a layout that we know works well, and then discuss the changes and tweaks that we can make to meet the Adventure 40 mission.